 Bike racks are provided along the pedways for community use.

-Nyland’s recycling shed is in the center of the south parking lot and is emptied on Mondays and Thursdays.
+Nyland’s recycling shed is in the TCR port at the north end of the south parking lot, and is emptied on Mondays and Thursdays.

 Nyland has single stream recycling for paper, cardboard, aluminum cans, and glass.
 Please be sure that all items are clean before putting them into the dumpster.
 Please also flatten all cardboard boxes.